 - The milk can be stored in a glass jar and kept in the fridge for up to around 2 weeks.

-Many people prefer it because it does not contain any gluten or grains, making it an ideal for those with digestive problems or gluten intolerance.
+Many people prefer it because it does not contain any gluten or grains, making it an ideal for those with digestive problems, gluten intolerance, or leaky gut.
 It is also rich in fiber and protein.
 Lastly, coconut flour is typically sweeter than other types of flour, so baked goods that use it require less sweetening.

 When coconut milk is made, some solid pieces are left over after the final straining process.
 After a while, these solids turn to flakes and, if they are baked and then blended, the result is a white, powdery substance that is used as flour.